William Jefferson Clinton

 What is Bill Clinton most known for?

 Bill Clinton is known for being president during one of the longest periods of peace and economic expansion in American history.
-He is also known for being governor of Arkansas and for being impeached while president.
+He is also known for being governor of Arkansas.

 Bill was born in Hope, Arkansas.
 His birth name was William Jefferson Blythe.
 His father died in a car accident before he was born.
 When his mother remarried, her new husband adopted Bill and changed his last name to Clinton.